 From that, we can move into the next principle, expectations.
 Do you understand what ‘good’ looks like?
 With consumers having such abundant access to feedback tools such as Google and social media, you have to clarify what defines a good customer experience.

 It might be as simple as a score out of 5.
 If we agree that 5 is the perfect experience, then we need to create the expectation of both how we deliver that experience and how we will give the customer the reason to provide that feedback.

 I have seen feedback examples using the metric of ‘rate out of 5’ where people will not provide a 5 rating out of principle.
 No matter how good the service and product, they don’t give 5s.
 You need to factor that into your review process to not look for perfection and demand unrealistic expectations.

-Imagine your customer calls and can’t pay their bill; they are stressed and upset.
+Imagine your customers calling and can’t pay their bills; they are stressed and upset.
 You could say, well, we need to get paid; we have bills to pay too.
 How do you this is customer-centric?

 As part of your strategy, you need to factor in the emotional state that your customer will be in at different stages of their journey with you.
 If they are in a diminished state, you can choose to support or sink them.

 Their bill of $79.04 might not be a lot to you, but it might be the most significant stress in their life that they can’t solve.
 Your understanding of that situation will enable you to move the relationship forward positively where both parties leave with their needs met.

 The net gain from employing empathy means your team operates within your values system, and you have served the customer who will share that experience and become loyal to your way of doing things.